NetworkFlux/minishell/README.md

 This project is about creating a simple shell.

 ## Objectives -- ✅
 This program is supposed to mimic a functioning terminal and be able to execute practically every command.
-This terminal should handel piping aswell as file redirections.
+This terminal should handle piping as well as file redirections.
 - Extensive parsing
 - Piping
 - Redirections